JudeQuintana/cloud-infra-lab/README.md

 - EC2 instances with cloud-init & socat health endpoints.
 - Scales based on CPU utilization.
 - Deployed across multiple AZs.
+- Auto deploy instance refresh using latest launch template version after the launch template is modfied.
+  - Only one instance refresh can be run at a time.
+  - View in progress instance refreshes with `aws autoscaling describe-instance-refreshes --auto-scaling-group-name test-web-asg`
+  - Current demo configuration will take up to 10min for a refresh to finish.

 NGINX reverse proxy + Socat Health Checks:
 - Path-based routing: /app1, /app2.